Welcome to the Getting started with Java guide, based on one of the most popular languages in the world.

 From advanced error detection, debugging, auto-suggest and other features, it makes programming much easier.

-The Eclipse is the one we recommend.
+The Eclipse is the IDE we recommend.
 It used by a large number of developers, as it supports not only java, but many other programming languages as well.

 You can download Eclipse from their downloads page.

-Once you have it installed, you should look online for additional tutorials on how to actually use it’s various features.
+Once you have it installed and you’ve got the hang of using basic Java, you should look online for additional tutorials on how to actually use it’s various features.
 Most programmers waste the potential of their IDE’s, using only a fraction of the IDE’s features.

 Furthermore, to find out more about the JVM and JRE, how Java achieves it’s portability, byte code and more, see the Java Syntax page.